-At the present time we have a number of students who require an EPIPEN (automatic injector device to administer adrenalin).
+These students who require an EPIPEN (automatic injector device to administer adrenalin).
 As a community we work together to minimise risks associated with being exposed to foods which trigger such attacks.

 All of the current literature available on food allergies and anaphylaxis suggests that prevention is the key to enhancing the safety of children with food allergies.
 Prevention includes taking precautions to avoid possible situations in which children who have these allergies may come into contact with nuts or nut products during the everyday course of school life.